felixshu/gas-station/apps/eth-contracts/README.md

 2. **setVaultGasStation**:
    - Sets the GasStation address in a specific Vault contract
    - Ensures the vault recognizes the GasStation for operations

+3. **setAdmin**:
+   - Sets the admin address responsible for withdrawals
+   - Separates withdrawal permissions from ownership
+   - Emits an `AdminSet` event with previous and new admin addresses
+   - Only callable by the owner

 #### Emergency Functions